andycasey/ads/docs/tutorials/libraries.md

 documents = list(filter(lambda doc: doc.year == 2020, library.documents))
 ```

-But for a query with ADS fields or operators that are searchable but not viewable, you can use the :class:`ads.Document` and :class:`ads.Library` object relational mappers to execute them.
+But for a query with ADS fields or operators that are searchable but not viewable, you can use the {class}`ads.Document` and {class}`ads.Library` object relational mappers to execute them.
 Here are some examples:

 ```python
 # Find documents in this library that are trending in exoplanets.